 Learn more about the FDA’s view on organic cosmetics.

-In today’s day and age, it is difficult to imagine that there are still companies that test products on animals; even harder to picture the amount of cruelty used in these practices.
-Fortunately, there are companies
+In today’s day and age, it is difficult to imagine that there are still companies that test products on animals.
+It is even harder to picture the amount of cruelty used in these practices.
+Fortunately, some companies produce cruelty-free beauty products.
+But what, exactly, does that mean?

 According to the FDA, cruelty-free products are those that are not tested on animals.
 Instead, manufacturers rely on controlled human testing and other methods to ensure safety for consumers.
 Companies may also use the label “Not Tested on Animals” in some instances.